Kamona-WD/kui-laravel-breeze/README.md

 # after finish run this command

+# This package will detect if your project uses vitejs or not by check if vite.config.js exist or not.
 php artisan kui-breeze:replace blade
 # available stacks (blade,vue,vue-jsx,react).
 # So if you run `php artisan breeze:install vue` you can run `php artisan kui-breeze:replace vue` and the same for react.